-The aim of sex and relationship education (RSE) at The Dorcan Academy is to help support students through their physical, emotional and moral development.
+At the Dorcan Academy our curriculum prepares students for the world, for work and for their wellbeing.
+The aim of sex and relationship education (RSE) at The Dorcan Academy is to help-support students through their physical, emotional and moral development so that they are fully prepared for life.
 The programme is firmly embedded within the Skills for Life and Personal, Social and Health Education (PSHE) curriculum.

 We believe that effective relationships and sex education is essential if young people are to make responsible and well-informed decisions about their lives.
-At Dorcan it is presented within a moral and ethical framework and with the clear intention of promoting sensitivity, tolerance, safety and responsibility.
+At Dorcan RSE is presented within a moral and ethical framework and with the clear intention of promoting sensitivity, respect, tolerance, safety and personal responsibility.
 Relationship and Sex education forms one strand of a wider Personal Development programme.